-7.6 Local Plan Policy D.TC3 recognises that there is a demand for commercial uses outside of town centres particularly where these may be of a smaller scale and more focussed on local need.
+7.12 Local Plan Policy D.TC3 recognises that there is a demand for commercial uses outside of town centres particularly where these may be of a smaller scale and more focussed on local need.
 The accompanying text also acknowledges the role retail uses play within Tower Hamlets Activity Areas.
 The proposed development includes a small commercial unit of 97sqm at ground floor level on the north elevation of the building, facing Cuba Street.
 Although not within the THAA the location is directly adjacent to the boundary of the Activity Area.
 Furthermore, given the small scale of the commercial unit proposed it is considered that this would likely to serve local needs and would not impact on the vitality or viability of any nearby town centres.
-The proposed commercial unit would also help to create a more active frontage and contribute towards employment both of which were objectives included within the site allocation.
 The proposed use is Class E which provides a range of flexible options including retail, cafes, restaurants and business.
 A condition is recommended to remove permitted development rights to change to residential in the future.